OPENDAP/hyrax-docker/README.md

 name.
 The command line switches occur AFTER the image name.

 ##### The Whole Enchilada
 In this example we use the command line parameters to condition the server.
-We specify a read-only volume for data and 3 read-write  volumes for collecting logs on the local disk.
+We specify a read-only volume for data, 3 read-write  volumes for collecting logs on the local disk, and finally mount our local BES configuration onto the Docker BES instance configuration.
 ```
 docker run \
     --name hyrax \